Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Related Works

 \subsection{Capacity Mismatch in KD}

 An intuitive sense after the proposal of KD~\cite{KD} is that larger teachers could teach students better because their accuracy is higher.
 However, there exists a peculiar phenomenon named capacity mismatch that excellent teachers can't completely teach the smaller students well.
 ESKD~\cite{KDEfficacy} first points out the phenomenon and points out that teacher accuracy may poorly predict the student’s performance, i.e., more accurate neural networks don't necessarily teach better.
+However, no research so far has provided an accurate explanation or even a quantitative definition for this phenomenon.
+Previous works have only been made to propose solutions from various perspectives.
 TAKD~\cite{TAKD} solves this problem by introducing an intermediate-sized network (i.e., the teacher assistant) to bridge the knowledge transfer between networks with a large capacity gap.
 SCKD~\cite{SCKD} formulates KD as a multi-task learning problem with several knowledge transfer losses.
 ResKD~\cite{ResKD-NC, ResKD-TIP} utilize the ``residual" of knowledge to teach the residual student, and then take the ensemble of the student and residual student for inference.
 DIST~\cite{StrongTeacher} finds that the discrepancy between the student and a stronger teacher may be fairly severe, which disturbs the training process, and they propose a ranking-based loss as the solution. \cite{CheckpointKD} advocates that an intermediate checkpoint will be more appropriate for distillation. \cite{FS-Strong} explores the strong teachers in few-shot learning. \cite{TPAMI-Gap} studies the effect of capacity gap on the generated samples in data-free KD.
+Recently, \cite{LSKD} demonstrated that sharing the same temperature between the teacher and student leads to a logit shift, which is a side-effect in KD.
 One of our methods is closely related to~\cite{ATS} that proposes Asymmetric Temperature Scaling (ATS) to make the larger networks teach well again.
 An improved version named Instance-Specific ATS (ISATS) is proposed.
 Aside from this method, we also propose other simple yet effective solutions from different aspects.